+- b) Starting time(s) and procedures

 - c) Starting line

 - d) Finishing line

 - e) Preliminary start list

+- f) Obligatory safety equipment requirements.

 For World Championships, World Cups, World Games and Continental Championships final information shall define all the items a) to f) above, be sent to all entered National Federations and be available on the event website at least 7 days before the event.